lukewhitehouse/groot/readme.md

 # Groot
 The root of all projects, from the team at [Mixd](http://www.mixd.co.uk).

+Groot is a class-based CSS Grid system derived from the amazing work Nicolas Gallagher produced with [Griddle](https://github.com/necolas/griddle).
+As a company, Mixd used Griddle for many years and whilst we love it, it needed fixing.
+We aim Groot to be that fix.

-Groot is based on the amazing work from Nicolas Gallagher's awesome [Griddle](https://github.com/necolas/griddle).
+Groot prides itself on the following:

 - Flexibility: Complete control to fit it into your own workflow or framework.
 - Modular: Defaults to a BEM structured Grid System